-- 67. The conservation and sustainable use of the genetic diversity of cultivated plants, domesticated animals, of their wild relatives and of other socio-economically and culturally valuable species, including aquatic, forest, microbial and invertebrate genetic resources, is central to achieving food security and nutrition of a growing world population, improving rural livelihoods, developing more sustainable agriculture practices, and improving ecosystem function and the provision of ecosystem services in production landscapes.
-As climates and production environments change, in often unpredictable ways, genetic diversity is also essential to providing the necessary adaptability and resilience. - 68.
-Crop and animal genetic diversity in many production systems have eroded significantly.
-Threats to genetic diversity are associated with the continuing use of unsustainable approaches that drive excessive use of fertilizers and pesticides, pollution of aquifers and waterways, declining levels of groundwater, and mismanagement of soils. - 69.
-Land use changes and fragmentation threaten wild relatives of domestic plants and animals.
+67. The conservation and sustainable use of the genetic diversity of cultivated plants, domesticated animals, of their wild relatives and of other socio-economically and culturally valuable species, including aquatic, forest, microbial and invertebrate genetic resources, is central to achieving food security and nutrition of a growing world population, improving rural livelihoods, developing more sustainable agriculture practices, and improving ecosystem function and the provision of ecosystem services in production landscapes.
+As climates and production environments change, in often unpredictable ways, genetic diversity is also essential to providing the necessary adaptability and resilience.

+68. Crop and animal genetic diversity in many production systems have eroded significantly.
+Threats to genetic diversity are associated with the continuing use of unsustainable approaches that drive excessive use of fertilizers and pesticides, pollution of aquifers and waterways, declining levels of groundwater, and mismanagement of soils.

+69. Land use changes and fragmentation threaten wild relatives of domestic plants and animals.
 There has also been significant loss of crop wild relatives (genetic and species diversity) from production and natural ecosystems.
 Program Two of the biodiversity strategy will provide support to establish protection for Crop Wild Relatives (CWR) in-situ through CWR Reserves.
-Program One of the biodiversity strategy may generate revenues to support active management of CWR in existing protected areas and in future CWR Reserves. - 70.
-Annex 6 identifies priority genetic reserve locations for wild relatives for 14 major global food crops (finger millet, barley, sweet potato, cassava, banana/plantain, rice, pearl millet, garden pea, potato, sorghum, wheat, faba bean, cowpea and maize).22 The centers of crop genetic diversity indicated by the enclosed lines are likely to contain other priority sites for other crop gene pools.
-GEF investment in CWR reserves would focus on these areas; however, support to managing priority CWR reserves mapped and identified at national level that complement global level assessments undertaken by FAO and others would also be eligible if the CWR in question were of global significance.23
+Program One of the biodiversity strategy may generate revenues to support active management of CWR in existing protected areas and in future CWR Reserves.

+70. Annex 6 identifies priority genetic reserve locations for wild relatives for 14 major global food crops (finger millet, barley, sweet potato, cassava, banana/plantain, rice, pearl millet, garden pea, potato, sorghum, wheat, faba bean, cowpea and maize).21 The centers of crop genetic diversity indicated by the enclosed lines are likely to contain other priority sites for other crop gene pools.
+GEF investment in CWR reserves would focus on these areas; however, support to managing priority CWR reserves mapped and identified at national level that complement global level assessments undertaken by FAO and others would also be eligible if the CWR in question were of global significance.22

+71. This program will focus its support on in-situ conservation, through farmer management, which allows continuing evolution and adaptation of cultivated plants and domesticated animals.
+This approach also meets the needs of rural communities, including indigenous peoples and local communities, especially women, who often depend on agricultural biodiversity for their livelihoods through its contribution to food security and nutrition, medicines, fodder, building materials and other provisioning services as well through support for ecosystem function.
+Women's participation will be particularly critical in this program, given the primary role that women play in agrobiodiversity management.
+In-situ conservation in production landscapes helps improve sustainability and resilience.
+A recent analysis confirmed that agricultural biodiversity played a central role in the strategies adopted by rural communities adapting to climate change23.

-22 Second State of the World's Plant Genetic Resources for Food and Agriculture.
+21 Second State of the World's Plant Genetic Resources for Food and Agriculture.
 2009 FAO, Rome.

-23 A global approach to crop wild relative conservation: securing the gene pool for food and agriculture, 2010, Kew Bulletin, Vol. 65: 561-576.
+22 A global approach to crop wild relative conservation: securing the gene pool for food and agriculture, 2010, Kew Bulletin, Vol. 65: 561-576.
 Maxted, Nigel et. al.